Traveling to the UK? Don’t forget your ETA

-If you’re an EU citizen planning a trip to the United Kingdom in 2025 by ferry or shuttle, there’s a new rule in place — the UK ETA for EU citizens is now required.
+If you’re an EU citizen planning a trip to the United Kingdom by ferry or shuttle, there’s a new rule in place.

-As of April 2025, EU citizens now also need an ETA (Electronic Travel Authorization) to enter the United Kingdom — just like travelers from many non-EU countries.
-This is part of a broader UK government program to digitize border control.
+As of April 2025, EU citizens now require an ETA (Electronic Travel Authorization) to enter the United Kingdom.
+This is part of a broader UK government program to digitize and streamline border control.
+Let’s get into what this means for your ferry travel plans.

 The ETA is a new travel requirement for visitors who do not need a visa to enter the UK.
+It is not a visa, or tax, and does not by itself permit entry into the UK.
 You’ll need it if you’re coming for:

 Tourism